 Search

-There are 2 results.
+There are 5 results.

 Five Ways to Combat Linguistic Bias in the Classroom

 Developments such as the evolution of World Englishes (WE) and African American scholars’ use of African American Vernacular English (AAVE) have opened an important dialogue around academic writing standards, language ownership, and linguistic justice (Canagarajah, 2006; Young, 2010).
 Authors like Gloria Anzaldua who mix, for example, Native Indian, Spanish, and English in texts, are engaging in the literary tradition of code meshing, which has been shown to facilitate acquisition of English when used by multicultural students in the classroom, according to research (Canagarajah, 2006).
 By adopting inclusive practices, course designers can combat linguistic bias and promote writing achievement for all learners.
-This blog contains five recommendations for reducing linguistic bias in online education.
+This piece contains five recommendations for reducing linguistic bias in online education.